Mario Santana

-professional player, in the role of winger.
+professional player, in the role of winger, currently working as the head coach of amateur club Palermo Calcio Popolare.

 Club career

 Early career

 Santana started his career in his native country with San Lorenzo.
 After his contract with San Lorenzo expired, he decided to try his luck in European football, moving to Italy in January 2002 for Serie A team Venezia, then relegated at the end of the season.
 He then followed his chairman Maurizio Zamparini to Serie B team Palermo, where he showed high qualities in his role.

 In 2003, he was then loaned to Serie A side A.C.
 ChievoVerona (along with Stefano Morrone with Eugenio Corini moved to opposite direction), becoming one of the most interesting wingers in the Italian top division, and being first capped for the Argentina national football team in a friendly match against Japan on 18 August 2004.
 He then returned to Palermo, which was just promoted to Serie A at the time, for the following season.